Rajkjain03/mern_backend/README.md

 Follow these steps to get the project up and running on your local machine.

+## Asumption
+This project uses a cloud-hosted MongoDB Atlas cluster for persistent data storage, as permitted by the assignment guidelines.

 1.  **Clone the repository**
     ```bash
     git clone <your-repository-url>